 High doses (50 mg or more) of niacin can cause side effects.
 The most common side effect is called "niacin flush," which is a burning, tingling sensation in the face and chest, and red or flushed skin.
 Taking an aspirin 30 minutes prior to the niacin may help reduce this symptom.

-At the very high doses used to lower cholesterol and treat other conditions, liver damage and stomach ulcers can occur.
-Your health care provider will regularly check your liver function through a blood test.
+At very high doses, used to lower cholesterol and treat other conditions, liver damage and stomach ulcers can occur.
+Your doctor will regularly check your liver function through a blood test.

 Stop taking niacin or niacinamide at least 2 weeks before a scheduled surgery.